 For more information on the Innovation Showcase click here.
-The 2018 Innovation Showcase will be held October 17, 2018, with more details to follow.
-Please click the link above to be notified of more updates.
+The Innovation Showcase is held each October.

-- University of Pittsburgh students (undergraduate and graduate) working on a healthcare related Pitt technology or new idea
+- University of Pittsburgh students (undergraduate and graduate) working on a healthcare-related Pitt technology or a new idea

 - Possess an idea that could change the way healthcare is practiced

 - Interested in learning about starting a business